 Vocations to the Priesthood and religious life are nurtured in the individual’s home life.
 Organize programs that encourage individual to discern their own vocation and to answer the call to religious life.
 The RSVP Program has been established for a way that councils can assist those that enter the seminary or religious – providing financial and moral support.

 On Palm Sunday, Knights and their families gather at the Shrine of Saint Margaret in Bridgeport for the Stations of the Cross and Benediction.
 Councils are encouraged to promote attendance at this event.

-The Icon for this year is dedicated to Our Lady Help of Persecuted Christians.
-The Icon will be traveling through the Districts ending November 2020.
+The Icon for this year is dedicated to St Joseph in honor of the Year of St Joseph.
+This Icon is not available yet and expected in November 2021.
+The Icon will be traveling through the Districts beginning in November 2021 and ending November 2023.
 Councils are encouraged to conduct this program in their parishes during the 2 month period it is in their District.
 If there are any questions contact PSD F. Joseph Murphy, Marian Icon Chairman.

 Annually Knights gather at Lourdes of Litchfield (October) and at Ender’s Island (May) to recite the rosary as a group for various intentions, as well as personal intentions for those present.
 Councils are encouraged to promote attendance at these events.

 Vocation Poster Contest

 The Vocation Poster Contest encourages young people to design their own message to promote vocations to the priesthood and religious life for men and women.
 This contest is open to religious education and Catholic school students from 1st Grade thru 8th Grade.
 Competition is broken down into four categories based on age.